boostorg/gil/CONTRIBUTING.md

 inside a stand-alone clone Boost.GIL repository and without any need to clone the whole Boost super-project.

+**TIP:** For the lightweight setup, prefer latest release of Boost.

 For available custom CMake options, open the top-level `CMakeLists.txt` and search for `option`.